Ahtesham18112011/RISCV_Implementation/README.md

 To install Sandpiper SaaS it is good to install it from virtual Linux software.
 Installing Sandpiper from Linux can be beneficial because it's a tool primarily designed for use within Linux environments and can be more easily adapted and integrated with other Linux systems and applications.

-1. Go to the Linux terminal and type
+1. Go to the Linux terminal and type:

         pip3 install sandpiper-saas